256thFission/mew/src/data/services/service-02.md

 ---
-title: "Students"
+title: "Student Volunteers"
 icon: "TbApple"
 redirect: https://discord.gg/F2YWZtthM9
 ---

-Get Notifications and easy access to Volunteering opportunities
+Students with a passion for community service can have greater access to local volunteer opportunities.